Hounslow: East-west roads

-The A4 Great West Road joins with the A3006 Bath Road (from the A315) before Henlys Roundabout, which is in Hounslow West, from which a WNW route passes Heathrow Airport, terminals 1 to 3 and terminal 5 as the Bath Road and a WSW route, the A30, passes terminal 4, bypasses Staines and reaches the M25; the remainder is a mostly-minor route to Land's End, Cornwall.
+The A4 Great West Road joins with the A3006 Bath Road (from the A315) before Henlys Roundabout, which is in Hounslow West.
+From there a WNW route passes Heathrow Airport, terminals 1 to 3 and terminal 5 as the Bath Road and a WSW route, the A30, passes terminal 4, bypasses Staines and reaches the M25; the remainder is a mostly-minor route to Land's End, Cornwall.

 The M4 motorway is two miles north; its nearest junction, J3, being northwest along the A312.

 The A315 is the historic WSW road out of London, on which Hounslow's High Street is placed.
 To the east, it bisects Isleworth, Brentford and Chiswick.
 To the west it bisects North Feltham and Bedfont before joining the A30.

 North-south roads

 The north–south A312, The Parkway, to the west of Hounslow leads south to Hampton or north to Harrow passing Waggoners' Roundabout (WNW of Henlys Roundabout in Hounslow West), Hayes, Yeading and Northolt.

 Three minor roads converge on Heston from the A315 in parts of Hounslow, the A3063, A3005 and B363.
 The single road re-divides just north in Norwood Green into a northwest road to Southall (the A3005) and into the A4127 that passes by Hanwell, briefly using the A4020 west before bypassing Dormers Wells, passing Greenford to reach Sudbury, the town immediately to the west of Wembley and North Wembley.

 For longer journeys north, the M4, A4 or A30 then M25 provides the best routes.
 For longer journeys south, Hanworth Road leads to the A316 that becomes the M3 motorway.